SAP

 The system has since been used across 150 projects, enabling designers to reuse shared patterns rather than recreating components across products.

 The strategy rollout in Q4 2025 extended that reach.
-The DNA Design Systems SharePoint portal received 610 total views from 111 unique designers in its first few months, with viewership up 19% in the most recent 30-day period, indicating sustained and growing engagement.
+The DNA Design Systems SharePoint portal received 610 total views from 110+ unique designers in its first few months, with viewership up 19% in the most recent 30-day period, indicating sustained and growing engagement.

-Web Kit Analytics: Data Token Usage
+DNA Web Kit Analytics: Component Usage

 FEEDBACK